Color Correction using Curves and Levels

-Then choose Image ▸ Curves.
-Play around with lightening the midtones, darkening the shadows, and lightening the highlights in the RBG curve.
+To start, adjust the levels, Filter ▸ Color Adjustment ▸ Levels (⌘L) .
+Then choose Filter ▸ Color Adjustment ▸ Curves (⇧⌘M).
+Play around with lightening the midtones, shadows, and highlights in the RBG curve.

 You can also experiment with the red, green, and blue curves.
 The red highlights have been increased slightly to draw out the warm colors in the clouds.
 The blue highlights have been decreased slightly to take some of the blue out of the snow.